Biography

 Responsibilities include:

-AzLoop @ Arizona State University
+AzLoop (SpaceX Hyperloop Competition Team) @ Arizona State University

-Team Lead - Braking, Stability and Manufacturing
+Team Lead - Braking, Stability & Aerodynamics

-AzLoop @ Arizona State University
+AzLoop (SpaceX Hyperloop Competition Team) @ Arizona State University

 Mar 2017 – Jul 2018 Tempe, Arizona, USA